Mri-monitoring/Mri-app/README.md

 If you are using the Caffe bindings, make appropriate edits to the config file, then install and run.

 ```
-$ python Mri/MriApp.py Mri/config.txt
+$ python mriapp/MriApp.py mriapp/config.txt
 ```

 ## Python Library
-If you are using Mri-client as a Python library to interface with Mri-server, simply import the required modules into your project.
-See `examples/python_bindings` for example Python code.
+The Python library backing this application is available in a [separate repository](https://github.com/Mri-monitoring/Mri-python-client).

 ## Architecture

 In general Mri is designed for modularity.
-There are three central components to Mri:
+There are two central components to the Mri-app:

 * Processes - A process is the actual training process.
 While it doesn't need to be a literal CPU process, in the case of Caffe it is.
+* Retrieve - Because Mri can run multiple jobs in queue, the retriever specifies how to fetch the next job.
+Currently there is only the option to use a local file.

+There is also the dispatch component provided by the Python library:

 * Dispatch - Specifies how and where Mri will send training/testing information.
 Currently there is a barebones Matplotlib dispatch, and a more complete MriServer dispatch.
-* Retrieve - Because Mri can run multiple jobs in queue, the retriever specifies how to fetch the next job.
-Currently there is only the option to use a local file.

 ## Dependencies